adambard/learnxinyminutes-docs/haml.html.markdown

 / -------------------------------------------

 /
-  To output a ruby value as the contents of a tag, use an equals sign followed by the ruby code
+  To output a Ruby value as the contents of a tag, use an equals sign followed by the Ruby code

 %h1= book.name